 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent as the IPS panel in our long-term test is immune.

 The Toshiba C350 has a decent response time.
-Although it's slower than the Toshiba Fire TV 2020, there's a lot less overshoot with darker transitions, so you won't notice any black smearing that's typical of VA panels.
-However, we don't expect the 50 inch model, which should have a VA panel, to perform the same.
+Although it's slower than the Toshiba Fire TV 2020, there's a lot less overshoot with darker transitions, so you won't notice any black smearing behind darker shades.

-Unfortunately, there's no optional black frame insertion feature to help improve the appearance of motion.
+Unfortunately, there's no optional backlight strobing feature, commonly known as black frame insertion, to help improve the appearance of motion.

-The Toshiba C350 doesn't have a motion interpolation feature.
+The Toshiba C350 Series doesn't have a motion interpolation feature.

 Due to the somewhat slower response time, there's not much stutter with lower-frame rate content.